kizniche/Mycodo-custom/custom_inputs/geiger counter/README.md

 * Connect the ground pin of the Moteino Mega to the ground pin of the Geiger counter.
 * Put the Geiger counter power switch into the ON position.
 * On TTN, create a new application and add a device.
-* On TTN, enable the Data Storage Integration in the application and copy the [Payload Decoder code](https://github.com/kizniche/Mycodo-custom-inputs/blob/master/geiger%20counter/payload_decoder_the_things_network_app.java).
+* On TTN, enable the Data Storage Integration in the application and copy the [Payload Decoder code](https://raw.githubusercontent.com/kizniche/Mycodo-custom/master/custom_inputs/geiger%20counter/payload_decoder_the_things_network_app.java).
 * Power the Moteino Mega and verify data is being transmitted to TTN.
-* In Mycodo, upload the [custom Input](https://github.com/kizniche/Mycodo-custom-inputs/blob/master/geiger%20counter/mycodo_custom_input_ttn_data_storage_geiger_counter.py) file under Config -> Inputs.
+* In Mycodo, upload the [Custom Input](https://raw.githubusercontent.com/kizniche/Mycodo-custom/master/custom_inputs/geiger%20counter/mycodo_custom_input_ttn_data_storage_geiger_counter.py) file under Config -> Inputs.
 * In Mycodo, on the Data page, use the dropdown to select and add the new Input "Geiger Counter (TTN/Safecast/GMCMap)".
 * Configure and activate the new Input.
 Data can be sent to Safecast (api.safecast.org) and GMC Map (gmcmap.com).
 For each service, set up an account, add a device, enter credentials, and check the checkbox to enable each.